Interpol (band): Formation and early releases (1997–2001)

 The band was formed by Kessler and Drudy.
 Kessler had "been looking to put a band together for a while" when he met Drudy.
 Kessler "had a very hard time finding musicians to play with—musicians at all, really."
 Kessler met Dengler in a philosophy class at New York University and asked him if he played an instrument.
 Later, Kessler ran into Banks (whom he had first met in France) in New York City's East Village, and the pair discussed collaborating.
 Banks admitted that he and Dengler "butted heads" early on in the band's history, but told Spin that now the two are "really tight, in a spiritual way".
 The band had trouble choosing a name at first.
 "I got to the point where I was like, 'Guys, we're getting decent crowds, but like... we don't have a name so no one knows who to go see again,'" Kessler said.
 Furthermore, the band considered the names Las Armas and The French Letters before adopting Interpol.

-In 2000, after releasing the Fukd ID No. 3 extended-play album, Drudy left the band to focus on Hot Cross and his label Level Plane Records.
+In 2000, after releasing the Fukd ID No. 3 extended-play on Scottish label Chemikal Underground, Drudy left the band to focus on Hot Cross and his label Level Plane Records.
 Kessler recruited Fogarino, who worked at a local vintage clothing store and at the time considered retiring from music, to replace Drudy.
 While a member of Interpol, Drudy was also a member of seminal first-wave screamo act Saetia.